 Scandinavian interior design is all about bringing nature indoors.
-Harsh climates in the area have long meant that Scandinavian design has focused on functionality and simplicity over decoration.
+Harsh climates in Scandinavian countries have meant that outdoor design has focused on functionality and simplicity over decoration.
+This is so as to withstand severe weather conditions.
+Over the years, this trend has transferred to indoor interiors.

 Wood flooring is a huge part of this aesthetic, as it forms the foundation of the whole space.
 Wood flooring could even be thought of as the largest piece of furniture in the room, and so is something that is very well considered in this style of interior design.